Leadership and mentoring

 Halls of Residence employ 65 senior students in part-time, live-in positions to provide leadership and support to their residents.
 Recruitment is in August for the following February—November.
 Hours vary from 8–20 hours per week.
 Wellington Plus approved.

 Executive positions provide leadership and oversee the overall workings of the club.
 They perform most of the management tasks, and act as spokespeople for their club.
 There are a number of roles: President, Secretary, Treasurer and Council Representative.
-Wellington Plus approved, VILP for international students and specific clubs.
+Wellington Plus approved, WILP for international students and specific clubs.

 This programme is the first of its kind in New Zealand.
 It sits alongside your degree and helps develop leadership, social responsibility and employability skills.

 This programme helps empower Pasifika students to do well in their academic study.
 Mentors offer their free time to provide support, academic guidance and be a friend to other students.
 The role requires one hour a week/fortnight, for a year.
-These roles are Wellington Plus and VILP approved (for international students only).
+These roles are Wellington Plus and WILP approved (for international students only).

 Pacific Island Law Mentoring Programme

 This programme supports all Pacific Island students studying Law by providing additional tutorials, mentoring support and study skills sessions.
 Being a mentor involves meeting with one or two students on a casual basis, usually once a week for an hour.
 Mentors are recruited at the beginning of each trimester.
-These roles are approved for Wellington Plus and VILP.
+These roles are approved for Wellington Plus and WILP.

 Māori Law Mentoring Programme

 This programme supports all Māori students studying Law by providing additional tutorials, mentoring support, and study skills sessions.
 Being a mentor involves meeting with one or two students on a casual basis, usually once a week for an hour.
 Mentors are recruited at the beginning of each trimester.
-These roles are approved for Wellington Plus and VILP.
+These roles are approved for Wellington Plus and WILP.

 Phone Izzy Wilson +64 4 463 6305 for more information.